 equals sign and a numeric identifier, and then optionally followed by the

-and an argument type:
+keyword of and an argument type:

 UnionCase = "|" Ident ["=" IntConst] ["of" TypeExpr].